Trolling

 It is

-important to note that some boats don’t have pressure
+important to note that some boats don’t have pressure waves,

-position them accordingly.
+accordingly.

-A LURE IS
+WHAT A LURE IS

 Until we can interview a game fish we

 really don’t know why lures do catch fish.
-However over
+However over the

-wounded it appears the more likely a predator will commit
+it appears the more likely a predator will commit its

-its precious energy resource to an attack.
+precious energy resource to an attack.
 This is a natural

 hunting response.
 A cat will attack anything that comes